viveksapkal2793/MER-Factory/docs/technical-docs.md

     ```
 This approach allows you to construct a dataset using the most capable model for each specific task without being locked into a single provider for the entire workflow.

+Furthermore, the tool creates a hidden .llm_cache directory in your output folder.
+This folder stores the details of individual API calls, including the model name, the exact prompt sent, and the model's response.
+If a subsequent run detects an identical request, it will retrieve the content directly from this cache.
+This avoids redundant API calls, saving significant time and reducing costs. 💰

 ---

 ## 5. Processing Pipelines (In-Graph Flow)